Inflammatory breast cancer

 Treatment for inflammatory breast cancer

 The treatment for inflammatory breast cancer can be slightly different than for other types of breast cancer.
-Usually, chemotherapy is the first treatment.
-After chemotherapy you are most likely to have surgery.
-You may also have radiotherapy and hormone therapy or biological therapy after your surgery, to reduce the risk of the cancer coming back.
+The standard treatment for this type of breast cancer is to have chemotherapy as the first treatment.
+After chemotherapy you are most likely to have surgery followed by radiotherapy.
+You may also have hormone therapy or biological therapy after your surgery, to reduce the risk of the cancer coming back.

 You can view and print the quick guides for all the pages in the About breast cancer section.

 This is a rare type of breast cancer.
-Only about 1 to 4 breast cancers out of every 100 diagnosed (1 or 4%) are this type.
+Between 1 and 4 out of every 100 breast cancers diagnosed (1 to 4%) are this type.
 It is called inflammatory because the breast tissue becomes inflamed.
 The cancer cells block the smallest lymph channels in the breast.
 The lymph channels (or lymph ducts) are part of the lymphatic system.
 They drain excess tissue fluid away from the body tissues and organs.

 Because the lymph channels are blocked, the breast may become